MichaelCurrin/dev-cheatsheets/cheatsheets/markdown/images.md

     ![foo](foo.png) ![bar](bar.png)
     ```

 ## Linked images

+Wrap an image a link so you navigate somewhere by clicking the image.

 By default, an image tag alone will lead to a large version of the image (maybe not on static sites).
 But you can add a link around an image so clicking it goes somewhere.